ZachDougherty/skip-instructions/README.md

 We use a vector of \<eos> or end of sentence tokens for the first input to the decoder.

 ## Model
-Our skip-instructions model consists of a 2 stage LSTM.
+The recipe embedding model consists of a 2 stage LSTM.
 Since recipe instruction lengths are fairly long, a single LSTM will run into the vanishing gradient problem.
 The proposed architecture is to first train a skip-thought LSTM on individual instructions.
-A skip-thought model has an encoder-decoder architecture, and we will use an LSTM for both.
+A skip-thought model has an encoder-decoder architecture and we will use an LSTM for both.
 The idea is to encode the sequence of word embeddings for a given instruction and decode the next instruction.
 Essentially, the model is learning the task of predicting the next instruction from the previous one.

-After training, the hidden state for any given sentence becomes an embedding for that instruction.
+After training, the final hidden state of the encoder for any given sentence becomes an embedding for that instruction.
 We can then use these embeddings as the inputs to a standard LSTM to produce recipe level embeddings.
-In the end, we will be able to use these embeddings for the larger joint-embedding model or for other machine learning tasks.

 ## Training
 In order to train the model, we first need to download the ingredient and recipe data from the MIT group.
 You can follow the instructions in their [article](http://pic2recipe.csail.mit.edu/) and download the `det_ingrs.json` and `layer1.json` files, placing them in the `data` directory.